 If sifted gently among the blades of grass in spring, compost helps a lawn grow evenly (also called topdressing for a lawn).
 Compost also helps shrub hedges and perennial plants grow well when added as a soil conditioner.
-Finally, it can be used to fill in garden boxes, if mixed with one part soil and one part sand.
+Finally, use it to fill in garden boxes, mixing it together with one part soil and one part sand.

 - Read all our pages related to compost